BR19-gh/BR19-gh/README.md

 - Computer Science Graduate form QU 🎓.

-- Training at Innovationteam as Pega and Java Spring Boot Developer ⚙️💼.

 - FullStack and Software Developer 💻🌐.

 - Live in Unaizah and Riyadh, KSA 🌴🇸🇦.